David Benjamin Oppenheimer

-David B. Oppenheimer (New York City, 18 March 1950) is a clinical professor of law at Berkeley Law.
+David B. Oppenheimer (born 18 March 1950) is a clinical professor of law at Berkeley Law.
 He is the director of the Berkeley Center on Comparative Equality and Anti-Discrimination Law and the faculty co-director of the pro bono program.
 He is the author of ten books on civil rights and discrimination law, including the first law school casebook in comparative equality law.

 Personal life

 Oppenheimer attended the New Lincoln School in New York City.
 He attended a number of universities and graduated from the University Without Walls in 1972 with a degree in political science, and from Harvard Law School in 1978.
 He is married to Marcy Diane Kates and has two step-children.
 His sister Amy J. Oppenheimer is the senior partner of a law firm in Berkeley California (Oppenheimer Investigations Group) and a playwright/actress; he also has a brother.

 Oppenheimer believes “the cause of racial justice is responsible for his existence.”
 His grandparents Harry Centennial Oppenheimer and Amy Vorhaus Oppenheimer were troubled by the 1915 release of "The Birth of a Nation" so they independently reached out to Booker T. Washington, who then introduced them to each other.